-I'll start by saying that this contains discussion of problematic faith communities, further down, so comes with a content warning for that.
+I'll start by saying that this contains discussion of faith communities whose behaviour hasn't been ideal, further down, so comes with a content warning for that.

 I'm an external adviser to churches.
 I'm brought in by some to help explain what autism is, and help prevent mistakes, misunderstandings and problematic ideas.

 I'd like a world where autistic people have the choice of looking for a safe, welcoming faith community.
-No-one should have to.
-Lots of people decide not to explore a faith.
+No-one should have to explore a faith if they don't want to.
 But if you do want to, the last thing you need is a faith community that doesn't want you there.
 That's not OK.

 So, what should you look for?
 I'll talk here about churches, since that's my own faith.
 But the same things may be true for other faiths, too.

 Firstly, maybe ask other autistic people locally if they know of a good church.
 Online autism groups, perhaps?

 Maybe there's information online about places that are welcoming for autistic people.
 For example in the UK, there's a site called https://www.achurchnearyou.com/ You can put the word Autism in the search box, and a town or city location, and it may show some nearby from the Church of England.
 Alternatively, the Inclusive Church network has churches that wish to include as many people as possible, and who should be willing to work with autistic people to find safe and accessible ways to be fully included https://www.inclusive-church.org/find-a-church